 REG_CTOUCH_MODE Mode Description

 0 OFF Acquisition stopped

 1-2 Reserved Reserved

-3 Perform acquisition continuously at the reporting rate of

-the connected CTPM.
+3 CONTINUOUS Perform acquisition continuously at the reporting rate of the connected CTPM.

-Tak la 4 10 Camaa tive Touch Controllor Operating Mode

-Table 4-18 Capacitive Touch Controller Operating Mode
+Table 4-20 Capacitive Touch Controller Operating Mode

-The BT815 CTSE supports compatibility mode and extended mode.
-By default, the CTSE runs in compatibility mode where the touch system provides an interface very similar to the resistive touch engine.
+The BT817 CTSE supports compatibility mode and extended mode.
+By default the CTSE runs in compatibility mode where the touch system provides an interface very similar to the resistive touch engine.
 In extended mode, the touch register meanings are modified, and a second set of registers are exposed.
 These allow multi-touch detection (up to 5 touches).